 Let’s take each of these in turn:

-Noisy behaviour can get puppies excited too, so children squealing, or crying, grown ups shouting or getting cross.
+Noisy behavior can get puppies excited too, so children squealing, or crying, grown ups shouting or getting cross.
 All these things can send little puppies into a kind of ‘meltdown’

 Rewarding puppies with attention

-And if you give him these things while he is biting, this will reinforce the biting behaviour and he will bite more in the future
+And if you give him these things while he is biting, this will reinforce the biting behavior and he will bite more in the future

 Poor bite inhibition

-At just eight weeks old, Labrador puppies are actually capable of crushing bones the thickness of your little finger, with their jaws.
+At just eight or nine weeks old, Labrador puppies are actually capable of crushing bones the thickness of your little finger, with their jaws.

 Fur versus skin